VeriFIT/mata/FORMAT.md

 # The .fa format for automata
 This is a draft for the `.fa` (finite automata) format for automata.
-It started as a modification of the [.vtf format](https://github.com/ondrik/automata-benchmarks/tree/master/vtf) of VATA2.
+It started as a modification of the [.vtf format](https://github.com/ondrik/automata-benchmarks/tree/master/vtf) of MATA.
 The suffix a and name `.fa` is so far preliminary, as the entire content of this file, and serves to facilitate the discussion.
 The .fa format deviates from the .vtf format is concerned with only a subset of what is considered in .vtf.